 - Daily practice solves most writing problems.

 But these rules aren’t the answer to all of your writing woes.
-You need to need to unlearn everything you were taught in school and learn from actual sources of authority — books, mostly.
-On Writing Well is a must-read, The Elements of Style should sit on your desk at all times, and Bird by Bird will keep you sane.
+You need to learn from actual sources of authority: On Writing Well is a must-read, The Elements of Style should sit on your desk at all times, and Bird by Bird will keep you sane.

-And while video game writing is mostly junk, maybe that’s an opportunity?
-Maybe someone with the right “voice” will sweep in and collect a big audience with their mastery of language?
+And while video game writing is junk, maybe that’s an opportunity?
+Maybe someone with the right “voice” will sweep in and snag a big audience with their masterful reporting?
 Because I don’t think careful, revised writing is a bottomless pit of doom.
-It’s just floundering at the moment and will continue to do so until someone figures out how to make it profitable.
+It’s just floundering until someone figures out how to make it profitable.

 - Write at the same time every day.
 It doesn’t matter when you write.
 Just work hard to be consistent.